 Kidney pain can change a normal day, and keep you from school, work, or time with loved ones.
 The experience is stressful and can lead to fear that there may be a serious underlying problem.
-At Midtown Urology Associates, Dr. Trotter has the expertise needed to address kidney pain and find lasting relief.
+At Midtown Urology Associates, Dr. Michael Trotter, Andrew Barger, APRN, and the team have the expertise needed to address kidney pain and find lasting relief.
 Calling or scheduling online allows you to get an appointment time at the Austin, Texas, office that meets your needs.

 Kidneys work to maintain the stability of your blood, preventing a buildup of excess fluid or waste.
 You have two kidneys, which are organs shaped somewhat like beans, located on either side of your spine just below your ribcage.
 Your kidneys act as blood filters, processing around 120-150 quarts of blood each day.

 This filtration process creates urine, which is a mix of water and waste materials from your body.
 It’s stored in your bladder until urination evacuates it from your body.